 The Hartford got its start in 1810 as a fire insurance company.

-Fifteen years later, the company expanded its offerings to include academia, and the inaugural insurance plan ended up going to Yale University.
+Fifteen years later, the company expanded its offerings to include academia, with its inaugural insurance plan going to Yale University.

 Fast forward to 1913, when The Hartford formed the Hartford Accident and Indemnity Company.

-In 1970, the ITT Corporation, a New York-based manufacturing company, acquired The Hartford for $1.4 billion, which at the time was the largest corporate takeover ever.
+In 1970, the ITT Corporation, a New York-based manufacturing company, acquired The Hartford for $1.4 billion, the largest corporate takeover ever at the time.

 Recently, The Hartford has done some of its own purchasing, as it acquired Navigators for around $2.1 billion.

 The company is also the exclusive home and auto insurance provider for AARP members.